kso512/install-check_mk-agent/README.md

 This role utilizes SSH on Unix-type systems instead of the default port 6556.
 This encrypts communications and avoids opening a new port for monitoring and setting up a new service.

-Tested with [Travis continuous integration](https://travis-ci.com/) on the following distributions:
+Tested manually with the [Ansible Role Test Shim Script from Jeff Geerling](https://gist.github.com/geerlingguy/73ef1e5ee45d8694570f334be385e181) on the following distributions:

 - [CentOS-7](https://wiki.centos.org/Manuals/ReleaseNotes/CentOS7)
 - [CentOS-8](https://wiki.centos.org/Manuals/ReleaseNotes/CentOSLinux8)